-The three musicians of German, Austrian and American origin met in their current home-base Berlin and have been playing extensively as a Trio for about four years.
+These musicians of German, Austrian and American origin met in their current home-base Berlin and have been playing extensively as a band for about five years.

 Over the years his travels playing and studying music took him to places like the Center of the Arts in Banff, Canada, and New York City where he had the chance to play with and deepen his studies with Bill Frisell, Brad Shepik, Ben Monder, Mark Turner, Dave Douglas, Drew Gress, Ralph Alessi and many others.